 Meaning of Acronym OVA - Original Video Animation

-Following the logic of better known to less known, we have the acronym OVA.
-This acronym refers to the English term “Original Video Animation” which means in Portuguese “Original Anime Video” [OAV] which is also used as an acronym in some countries.
-This acronym refers to anime or anime episodes exclusive to the media of videos such as Blu-ray and DVD.
+Following the logic of better known to lesser known, we have the acronym OVA.
+This acronym refers to the term in English “Original Video Animation” which means in English “Original Anime Video” [OAV] which is also used as an acronym in some countries.
+This acronym refers to Anime or anime episodes exclusively for video media such as Blu-ray and DVD.

 They are released suddenly, without any kind of warning, as is normally done for anime and anime movies (the famous trailers or Preview).
 There are exceptions, but they are rare cases, most know only when it is already released.
 Despite being launched without prior notice, OVAs have much more time for their development, which often exceed the quality of the main product.